- South Carolina

 Delicious and crispy fried okra

 Throughout South Carolina’s central Midlands, pecans – pronounced “pea-cans” – grow.
 Eat them raw by the handful, baked into rich pecan pie or as pralines, roasted and coated in brown sugar.

 What South Carolinians call field peas, or black-eyed peas, are mixed with onion, bacon and rice – preferably homegrown Carolina Gold, a long-grain variety.
 Eat it year-round, but especially on New Year’s Day, when it’s believed to bring good luck.

 Hoppin' John made of peas and rice

 South Carolinians like their tea ice-cold and sweet.
-Visit the Charleston Tea Plantation to see tea plants growing on pristine Wadmalaw Island and pick up loose-leaf American Classic brand teas that are produced from the plants.
+Visit the Charleston Tea Garden to see tea plants growing on pristine Wadmalaw Island and pick up loose-leaf American Classic brand teas that are produced from the plants.

 Refreshing iced tea

 Also called Beaufort Stew and Lowcountry Boil, this local favorite is simple: fresh shrimp, corn on the cob, sausage and redskin potatoes, boiled and best enjoyed at newspaper-covered picnic tables outdoors.